abhijeetkothawade/Angular-PWA/README.md

 We have a feature to show an online and offline status notification when the internet is connected and disconnected.

-We have also added a feature to show if new updates for application are available.
+We have also added a feature to show notification if new updates for application are available.